tomonion/n8n-nodes-netdevices-ubuntu/README.md

 For detailed SSH key setup instructions, see [SSH_KEY_AUTH_GUIDE.md](SSH_KEY_AUTH_GUIDE.md).

+### Troubleshooting SSH Timeouts
+If you experience SSH timeout issues, especially with Linux servers or SSH key authentication, see the comprehensive troubleshooting guide: [SSH_TIMEOUT_TROUBLESHOOTING.md](SSH_TIMEOUT_TROUBLESHOOTING.md).

 ## Performance Optimization

 The NetDevices node has been optimized for faster command execution and connection management: